 "We always recommend pelvic floor exercises," Dr Elneil says.
 Pelvic floor exercises – sometimes called Kegel exercises – help tone the vaginal muscles and your pelvic floor muscles.

 This will help prevent incontinence (urine leaking) and can help your vagina feel firmer.
 It's not uncommon for women to experience incontinence after childbirth, but pelvic floor exercises can help limit this.
 They can also help sex feel better.

 You can do pelvic floor exercises anywhere and at any time, either sitting or standing up:

-- Then do it slowly, holding the contractions for as long as you can (but not more than 10 seconds) before you relax.
+- then do it slowly, holding the contractions for as long as you can, but no more than 10 seconds, before you relax

 Dryness in the vagina

-It’s normal for the vagina to feel drier than usual after childbirth.
-This is linked to the lower levels of oestrogen in your body compared to when you were pregnant.
+It's normal for the vagina to feel drier than usual after childbirth.
+This is linked to the lower levels of oestrogen in your body compared with when you were pregnant.

 Try to talk about this with your partner if it's causing problems in your sex life.
 That way, you can deal with it together rather than worrying about it on your own.

 If the dryness continues to bother you, talk to your health visitor or GP.

 "The vaginal area can feel painful or sore in the immediate period after childbirth," says Dr Elneil.
 "This usually improves within 6 to 12 weeks after the birth.
 We always recommend pelvic floor exercises to help make the situation better in this case, too."